jennabelle/ios-tip-calculator/README.md

 ## Notes

-Had trouble navigating from `ViewController.swift` (for Tip View) to `SettingsViewController.swift`, exception stopped program flow.
+Had trouble navigating from `ViewController.swift` (Tip View) to `SettingsViewController.swift`, exception stopped program flow.
 Specific error was:

     'NSUnknownKeyException', reason: '[<UIViewController 0x3927310> setValue:forUndefinedKey:]: this class is not key value coding-compliant for the key defaultTip.'

 Googled & realized it was the outlets for `SettingsViewController.swift`.
-Deleted unnecessary `defaultTip` outlet and navigation worked perfectly.
-Need to figure out how to try-catch exceptions.
+Deleted unnecessary `defaultTip` outlet from Connections Inspector and navigation worked perfectly.
+Will need to figure out how to properly try catch exceptions.

 ## License